corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 ```
 ### Define a secondary constructor and helper method to change the ticket owner

 The `BoardingTicket` state is involved in two transactions.
 In the first transaction, Mars Express self-issues the `BoardingTicket`.
 The `marsExpress` party then fills both the `owner` and `marsExpress` fields of the transaction.
 In the second transaction, an ownership transfer occurs.
-This creates a new instance of the `BoardingTicket` state, since you cannot change an immutable object.
+This creates a new instance of the `BoardingTicket` state on the ledger, since you cannot change an immutable object.
+While states are immutable, the ledger as a whole is mutable as states are created and consumed.

 To implement this functionality: